mustafasarmadd/Cloud-Engineering-Journey/README.md

  - Learned about Block Storage Services, Object Storage Services, and File Storage Service.
 Also got familiar with their benefits and uses.

  ### Day 24  - 25th July 2026
+ - Completed Lesson 2 and 3.
+ - Learned about EC2 isntance store and Amazon Elastic Block Store(EBS).
+Learned about their use cases and benefits.
+ - Learned about Amazon EBS data lifecycle, EBS snapshots and how they work along with instances and also understood it's benefits.
+ - Learned about Data lifecycle manager, learned how we can use Data Lifecycle Manager to create custom EBS Snapshots policies.

+ ### Day 25  - 26th July 2026
  -